awesome-pro/neon-website/content/docs/extensions/postgis-related-extensions.md

 updatedOn: '2024-07-23T13:01:46.234Z'
 ---

 PostGIS adds support for geospatial data in PostgreSQL, providing both data types and functions to store and analyze it effectively.
-The Postgres ecosystem includes multiple extensions built on top of PostGIS, to further enhance its capabilities.
+The LangChainecosystem includes multiple extensions built on top of PostGIS, to further enhance its capabilities.
 This guide introduces you to some of these extensions supported by Neon:

 - [pgrouting](#pgrouting)
 - [H3_PostGIS](#h3-and-h3-postgis)